Analysis: The former vice president's name has been at the center of the Ukraine issue.

 WASHINGTON — Elizabeth Warren looks to be the primary beneficiary of President Donald Trump's Ukraine scandaland the House impeachment inquiry into it, but Joe Biden's allies think there's an opportunity for him to rally voters — especially if he gets more aggressive in going after Trump.

-That friction goes to the heart of Biden's "electability" argument and could make the next several weeks a decisive window in the race for the Democratic nomination to take on Trump next November.
+That friction goes to the heart of Biden's "electability" argument and could make the next several weeks decisive in the race for the Democratic nomination to take on Trump next November.

-It could be that Trump's focus on Biden persuades Democrats that the former vice president the toughest candidate or it could be that primary voters fear Trump's allegations against Biden would weaken him in a general election, regardless of the truth.
+It could be that Trump's focus on Biden persuades Democrats that the former vice president is the toughest candidate, or it could be that primary voters fear Trump's allegations against Biden would weaken him in a general election, regardless of the truth.

-Warren's allies are careful in how they frame the Ukraine narrative as helpful to her — obviously sensitive to Biden's popularity in the party, their own candidate's aversion to attacking competitors and Democrats' anger with Trump trying to enlist a foreign government's help to drag another opponent's name through the mud.
+Warren's allies are careful in how they frame the Ukraine narrative as helpful to her — obviously sensitive to Biden's popularity in the party, their own candidate's aversion to attacking competitors and Democrats' anger with Trump for trying to enlist a foreign government's help in dragging a political opponent's name through the mud.

 "This latest Trump corruption factor is unifying Democrats everywhere — including the presidential race — and Elizabeth Warrenhad staked out a leadership position on this (impeachment) fight, so I think a lot of people are giving her credit," said Adam Green, co-founder of the Progressive Change Campaign Committee, which has endorsed Warren.